Floer theory and reduced cohomology on open manifolds: Hamiltonian Floer cohomology by approximation

-Denote by $HF^*_{[a,b)}(H;\K)$ the corresponding cohomology groups.
+Denote by $HF^*_{[a,b)}(H,J;\K)$ the corresponding cohomology groups.
 These are vector spaces over $R$. \begin{tm} \begin{enumerate} \item A continuous chain map between topological complexes induces a well defined map on the reduced cohomologies. \item A nullhomotopic map induces the zero map on reduced cohomology. \end{enumerate} \end{tm} \begin{proof} For the first assertion, continuity implies that $\overline{\im d}$ is mapped into $\overline{\im d}$.
 For the second assertion, note that $f$ maps all cycles into $\im d\subset\overline{\im d}$. \end{proof} \begin{rem} A short exact sequence of topological complexes with continuous maps induces a long sequence of reduced cohomologies.
-However, exactness of this sequence only holds under special assumptions. \end{rem} Let $C^*$ be a topological complex whose topology is induced by a filtration by sub-complexes $\{C^*_t\}_{t\in\R}$ where $C^*_t\subset C^*_{t'}$ whenever $t<t'$.
-For any element $a\in C^*$ let $\val(a):=\inf_ta\in C^*_t$.
+However, exactness of this sequence only holds under special assumptions.
+A reference in the case of Hilbert complexes is \cite{Luck2013}. \end{rem} Let $C^*$ be a topological complex whose topology is induced by a filtration by sub-complexes $\{C^*_t\}_{t\in\R}$ so that $C^*_t\subset C^*_{t'}$ whenever $t<t'$.
+For any element $a\in C^*$ let $\val(a):=\inf\{t|a\in C^*_t\}$.
 Then $\val$ naturally induces a filtration on $\overline{H}^*(C^*)$ defined by $\val([a])=\inf_{c\in[a]}\val c$.
-Define now a filtration on the vector space $\varprojlim_tH^*(C^*/C^*_t)$ by
+Define a filtration on the vector space $\varprojlim_tH^*(C^*/C^*_t)$ by